Domain Name FAQ

 - Sell it — Domain names can be a great investment.
 If you have registered a domain name that you are not using, maybe someone else can.
 You can set up a For Sale parked page to let visitors know that it's available — and don't forget to include your contact information.
 See Auctions FAQ for more information.

 - Protect your brand online — The more domain names you register, the better.
 Prevent others from registering a similar domain name to yours.
 These similar domain names can steal your customers or confuse them.
 What can you do with all these domain names?
 Forward them to your main domain name's website.
-See Manually Forwarding or Masking Your Domain Name for more information.
+See Manually forward or mask your domain for more information.

 - Hold on to it — Maybe you haven't decided what to do with your new domain name.
 Don't worry — there's no rush.
 You can leave it parked with us for the length of your registration.